 Technology is shaping learning – especially in higher education.
-Even with students returning to in-person learning, they expect new technologies integrated into their classrooms.
-You may have even heard of the focus on “The Big Three” technologies to apply to classrooms:
+As students return to in-person courses, they expect new technologies for flexible learning.
+You may have even heard of the focus on “The Big Three” technologies for the classroom:

 - Video Conferencing

 - A Learning Management System (LMS)

 Many higher education institutions already use a video conferencing tool such as Zoom or Webex and an LMS such as Moodle, Blackboard, or Canvas.
 Adding a VMS offers a central hub that connects your LMS and video conferencing, making all video content easy to use.
 Even if you already have a VMS in place, you may be wondering if it is still the best solution for your institution.